Construction Management using Weather Workbook

 • Forecast Settings – This is the main user control panel for the workbook.
 Here you set the locations, set conditions thresholds, enter your API key and monitor alerts for locations.

-• RAW FORECAST DATA (hidden) – This is the raw forecast result and is only required for debugging purposes or to allow users to look at the raw data.
+• RAW DAILY FORECAST DATA (hidden) – This is the raw table of daily forecast result and is only required for debugging purposes.

 This Workbook was designed for the following use case: A construction manager can easily enter in many construction sites, set weather alert values that they would like to be alerted on for all of their locations.
 Then find more details about which days and hours are triggering those alerts so that they can take appropriate action.
 They can also use the calendar functions to plan tasks for up to two weeks ahead.